Personalized News Recommendation with Context Trees: Evaluation and Comparison

 \subsection{Datasets}

-We collected data from the websites of two daily Swiss-French newspapers called \emph{Tribune de Gen\`{e}ve} (TDG) and \emph{24 Heures} (24H).
-TDG and 24H are the most-popular newspapers\footnote{In 2011, TDG and 24H had a readership of 138'000 and 223'000, and a circulation of 51'487 and 75'796, respectively.} in Cantons of Geneva and Vaud, respectively.
+We collected data from the websites of two daily Swiss-French newspapers called \emph{Tribune de Gen\`{e}ve} (TDG) and \emph{24 Heures} (24H)\footnote{www.tdg.ch and www.24heures.ch}.
 Their websites contain news stories ranging from local news, national and international events, sports to culture and entertainment.

 The datasets span from Nov.
 2008 until May 2009.
 They contain all the news stories displayed, and all the visits by anonymous users within the time period.
 Note that a new visit is created every time a user browses the website, even if she browsed the website before.
 The raw data has a lot of noise due to, for instance, crawling bots from search engines or browsing on mobile devices with unreliable internet connections.
 Table \ref{table:dataset} shows the dataset statistics after filtering out this noise, and Figure~\ref{fig:visitDistrib} illustrates the distribution of visit length for each dataset.